ANUJDAS84/House-Price-Prediction/README.md

 Availability –When it can be possessed or when it is ready(categorical and time-series).
 Location – Where it is located in Bengaluru.
 Price – Value of the property in lakhs(INR).
-Size – in BHK or Bedroom (1-10 or more).
+Size – In BHK or Bedroom (1-10 or more).
-Society – to which society it belongs.
+Society –To which society it belongs.
-Total_sqft – size of the property in sq.ft.
+Total_sqft –Size of the property in sq.ft.
 Bath – No. of bathrooms.
 Balcony – No. of the balcony.